faenrandir/a_careful_examination/documents/womens_issues/women_subordinate_to_men.md

 ### In the Temple

-Women are subordinate to men in the temple in the following ways:
+Until January 1, 2019, women were subordinate to men in the temple in the following ways:

 1. Adam helps make the earth; Eve does not.
 2. Adam is made directly by Christ; Eve is made through a piece of Adam.